Child Online Protection Act: Legal history

-Further proceedings
+In 2002, the U.S. Supreme Court ruled that the Third Circuit decision was insufficiently supported and remanded the case back to that court, which then struck down the statute again, adding that it would hinder protected speech among adults.
+The government again appealed to the Supreme Court.
+In 2004, in the second iteration of Ashcroft v.
+American Civil Liberties Union, the Supreme Court upheld the injunction against enforcing the statute on First Amendment grounds.

-Given the possible compelling government interest in protecting children from harmful Internet content, the Supreme Court remanded the case back to the Eastern Pennsylvania District Court for a trial in which the government would be required to argue that its techniques were the least restrictive means to achieve that goal.
-That trial begain in October 2006.
-The Department of Justice issued subpoenas to various search engines to obtain Web addresses and records of searches as part of a study undertaken by a witness in support of the statute.
-The search engines turned over the requested information, except for Google who challenged the subpoenas.
-The court limited the subpoena to a sample of URLs in Google's database, but declined to enforce the request for searches conducted by users; Google then complied.
+Given the possible compelling government interest in protecting children from harmful Internet content, the Supreme Court remanded the case back to the Eastern Pennsylvania District Court for a trial in 2006 in which the government would be required to argue that its techniques were the least restrictive means to achieve that goal.
+That court again struck down COPA, finding the statute facially in violation of the First and Fifth Amendments to the U.S. Constitution.
+That injunction was again upheld by the Third Circuit in 2008.
+The government attempted one more appeal to the Supreme Court, but that court turned down the request in 2009, effectively shutting down the statute.

-In March 2007, the district court once again struck down COPA, finding the statute facially in violation of the First and Fifth Amendments to the U.S Constitution.
-In addition to the ACLU, several witnesses testified in defense of First Amendment rights on the Internet, including Marilyn Jaye Lewis, director of the Erotic Authors Association.
-Judge Reed of the district court issued a permanent injunction against government enforcement of COPA, commenting that "perhaps we do the minors of this country harm if First Amendment protections, which they will with age inherit fully, are chipped away in the name of their protection."
-The government again appealed, and the case was heard again before the Third Circuit.
-That court upheld the lower court's injunction in July 2008.
-The government attempted one more appeal to the Supreme Court, but that court turned down the request in January 2009, effectively shutting down the statute.